MuttData/muttlib/CONTRIBUTING.md

 #### Poetry

 `muttlib` is packaged and developed using [poetry](https://python-poetry.org).
 Follow [these steps](https://python-poetry.org/docs/#installation) to install it and get familiar with the [quickstart](https://python-poetry.org/docs/basic-usage/).
-Make sure to install version `1.3.2` or higher.
+Make sure to install the version currently specified at the start of the lockfile (e.g. `1.6.1`).

 ### Installation